pvinis/iosevka-webfont/README.md

 - Unzip it and move it in the repo folder.
 - Rename it to just the version.
 - Open a PR 🚀.

+## Why does this exist?

+Because iosevka is still not in Google Fonts. https://github.com/google/fonts/issues/4728